reshsix/libmaid/docs/mp.md

 #include <maid/mp.h>
 ```

-Numbers are represented in a little-endian way
+32-bit words are used in a little-endian way
 Temporary values are not cleared by the end of functions

 <details>